 MFPRSI's investment managers may invest in derivative securities as permitted by their contracts.
-A derivative security is an investment whose payoff depends upon the value of an underlying asset such as bond and stock prices or a market index.
-All derivatives are considered investments.
-The fair values of all derivative financial instruments are reported in the Statement of Fiduciary Net Position as 'Short-term investments and currency positions.'
+Derivatives are generally defined as contracts whose values depend on, or derive from, the value of an underlying asset, reference rate, or index.
+MFPRSI is exposed to various derivative products through the investment management of the MFPRSI and its external managers.
+All of MFPRSI's derivatives are classified as investment derivatives.
+The fair values of all derivative financial instruments are reported in the Statement of Fiduciary Net Position as 'Absolute Return.'
 Changes in the values of derivative financial instruments are reported in the Statement of Changes in Fiduciary Net Position as 'Net appreciation in fair value of investments.'
 Derivative financial instruments involve, to varying degrees, credit risk and market risk.
-At June 30, 2022 and 2021, the retirement system had no derivative financial instruments.
+At June 30, 2022 the retirement system had no derivative financial instruments.